gitblankhub/Baf/운동동작분류/README.md

 - spends a loooooong time to train model -> fix layers / need to tune hyperparmeters
 - no way to explain how this model classifies the labels

 *Questions*
 imbalanced data -> use augmentation -> but lower performance?, highly imbalanced data .. how to solve this problem?
-how to set layers and hyperparameters ? approach as time series data .. ?
+how to set layers and hyperparameters ?
+approach as time series data .. ?
+Or applying CNN-LSTM structures
 functional data anaylsis .. ?